 You can expect to find sleepy towns with colourful little houses, hilly landscapes, limestone valleys, acacia forests and coconut palms and tranquility in abundance.
-There are long stretches of perfect almost deserted white sandy beaches, warm clear waters with very little commercialism.
+There are long stretches of perfect, almost deserted white sandy beaches and warm clear waters.

 If you enjoy long walks, or just sitting and relaxing, this is the place for you.
 It may be a little harder to get to, but it is well worth the effort.
-Maio has a charm all of its own and the local people are some of the friendliest in the country.
-This is a lovely, sometimes overlooked island.
+Maio has a charm all of its own and the local people are some of the friendliest in Cape Verde.
+Maio is an overlooked island.

 A local guitarist and composer, Tibau Tavares is prominent in the music life of Cape Verde.
 He is identified in what has become known as new Cape Verdean music, which includes a combination of modern and traditional dance.
 The local music is infectious and you may well find yourself dancing with the locals in one of the bars, or even outside in the street.
 In early September there is a beach festival in Vila do Maio.